MiteshSharma/InfraTerraformAnsible/README.md

 Then run ansible to provision all servers.
 Provisioning is done using dynamic inventory and ip addresses are identified using tags. group_vars needs to be provided with right configurations.

 Ansible command: ansible-playbook -i ec2.py playbook.yml -vvv

+Ansible code is tested on amazon linux 2 operating system.